MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 1. Click on **Segments** in the left menu, then click on **Insights (preview)** tab and click on **+ New** on the top.

 2. You will now see two options.
 Let's create using **Differentiators** first to see what distinguishes both of these segments.
-Click on **Differentiators.**
+Click on **Differentiators**.

 4. Choose **High Value Online Customers** as primary segment.
-Hit **Next**, choose **Customers from California** as another segment, and then hit **Next.**
+Hit **Next**, choose **Customers from California** as another segment, and then hit **Next**.

 5. Now choose **Reward points** under Customer fields and **LifetimeSpend** under Measure fields to see how the above segments differ from each other with respect to Reward points and LifetimeSpend.
 Deselect all other customer fields and measure fields.

 6. Click **Next** and name your insight "High Value Online vs Customers from California" with an Output entity name of HighValueOnlinevsCustomersfromCalifornia.
-Click **Save.**
+Click **Save**.

 7. After the run is successful, you can click on the created insight.
 Click on the Attributes or Measures tabs to see how the segments differ from each other with respect to the fields you selected.
 Observe the **Difference score**, which signifies the degree of difference.
 The higher the score the more different they are.
 You may need to refresh the browser window to see the results.

 8. Click on each measure and attribute to see deeper insights.

 9. We have successfully created segment insights using **Differentiators**.
-Now let’s create an insight using **Overlap.**
+Now let’s create an insight using **Overlap**.

 10. Make sure you are still in the **Insights (preview)** tab and click on **+ New** in the top left corner.
-Choose **Overlap.**
+Choose **Overlap**.

 11. Select both **High Value Online Customers** and **Customers from California** segments to find out their shared customers.

-12. Click **Next.**
+12. Click **Next**.

 13. Here, as an optional step, you can also choose attributes to compare the segments just as we did with the Differentiators.
 You can simply hit Next without choosing anything.

 14. Name your insight "High Value Online Overlapped with California Customers" and set the Output entity name as "HighValueOnlineOverlappedwithCaliforniaCustomers."
-Then click **Save.**
+Then click **Save**.

 15. After the run is successful, you can click on the created insight to see the screen detailing the total and percentage of shared customers between the two segments.